sjorsmallon/mallib/fps/readme.md

  - vertex picking / object highlighting?

 ### Commands

 All movement must
 - feel good
 - be intuitive
 - be fun
 - be fast
 - be controlled

 All images must
 - reflect reality (but NOT be realistic)
 - have solidity
 - be original
 - be cool
 - evoke emotion
 - look alive

 All sounds must
 - be diegetic
 - be distinct
 - be relatable
 - be logical

 All menus must
 - be diegetic
-	- use the SAME input
+- use the SAME input as the game
 - minimize language use

 # To compile:
 meson builddir